 Epidemiology — Ph.D.

-The graduate of this program will be able to:
+Upon completion of the program, graduates will be able to:

 Educational effectiveness indicators

 - Submission of three manuscripts from the dissertation to peer-reviewed journals, one of which must be published or accepted for publication

 Doctoral-level health professional degree or master's degree in epidemiology or in a related field.